junxit/us-congress-bills-117/bill.md

   >   - **(6)** any other information that the Secretary, in consultation with Indian tribes and Native American language speakers and experts, determines to be necessary.
   > - **(e)** *Coordination* The Secretary may coordinate, and enter into cooperative agreements with, the Director of the Bureau of the Census for the purposes of carrying out this section.
   > - **(f)** *Outreach and engagement*
-  >   - **(1)** *In general* The Secretary shall carry out outreach and engagement activities to provide Indian tribes, Native language communities, and the public information about—
+  >   - **(1)** *In general* The Secretary shall carry out outreach and engagement activities to provide Indian tribes, Native American language communities, and the public information about—
   >     - **(A)** opportunities to provide input on the development and design of each survey under subsection (a), including information on the consultations required under subsection (c);
   >     - **(B)** the goals and purpose of the surveys conducted under subsection (a); and
   >     - **(C)** the benefits and importance of participation in surveys under subsection (a).